 California Vital Records

-The California Public Records Act is similar to the Freedom of Information Act except for the statement “people have the right to access the information concerning the conduct of people’s business,” which is enshrined in Article 1 of the California Constitution due to California Proposition 59 (the Sunshine Amendment).
+The California Public Records Act was passed in 1968, enabling all members of the public to request all records kept by the government.
+This is similar to the Freedom of Information Act, with the only difference being that “people have the right to access the information concerning the conduct of people’s business.”